 Palo Alto & London, Oct 2016 - Present

-foundry connects the dots and makes sense of massive amounts of data
+foundry connects the dots and makes sense of large amounts of data

 As a product designer on Foundry (and Palantir in general), I have: